 Large cloud providers like Amazon and Microsoft provide secured off-site data warehouses with the sole purpose is storing and protecting data.
 Internally stored data is only as secure as the least reliable employee or IT contractor.

 Simply storing an agreement versus tracking metadata such as renewals puts a company at risk.
 A full storage solution should contain contract management throughout the lifecycle of a document—which means well after signature.
 Regular reports of upcoming renewals should come well in advance of deadlines, with notifications so that teams can assess the value and possibilities for increased revenue gain at the time of expiration or renewal.
 Or discount potential on the buy side.
-Having a full picture of an organization’s contracts means being aware of everything that’s coming up to analyze where spend can be optimized through increased revenue and money saved.
+Having a full picture of an organization’s contracts means being aware of everything that’s coming up.
+Furthermore, it analyzes where to focus spend for increased revenue and saved money.

 6. The Solution